Notice of Privacy Practice

 This notice applies to your medical practice, which includes:

-- All workforce members, health care professionals, and other agents of the medical practice,
+• All colleagues, health care professionals, trainees, externs, students, and other agents of the medical practice;

 HOW ELSE CAN WE USE OR SHARE YOUR HEALTH INFORMATION?